 |Commercial Card||1.5% – 2.5%|

-Merchant service providers will typically offer 3 types of terminal.
+Merchant service providers in the UK will typically offer 3 types of terminal.
 Static, portable and mobile.
 The general rule of thumb is the wider the range the more expensive the terminal will cost per month.

-A mobile terminal is perfect for business who need to take payments further than 150m from the base unit or run a mobile business.
+A mobile card terminal is perfect for businesses who need to take payments further than 150m from the base unit or run a mobile business.
 Ideal for a hairdresser or festival stall and work through GPRS.

 How much do they cost?

 This will largely depend on the contract as well as the type of terminal.
 Terminal contracts are typically quite long and can go for as long as 5-6 years but typically 4 years.
-Here is a rough guide to cost
+Here is a rough guide to the cost:

 |Countertop Card Machine||£13 – £20|